 - oὐκ ἐμοῦ ἀλλὰ τοῦ λόγου ἀκούσαντας ὁμολογεῖν σοφόν ἐστιν ἓν πάντα εἶναι (Herakleitos)

-- Welcome to the site of a philologist.
-I work in the ILLC group Logic and Language, as a researcher for the Philosophy Department of the Faculty of Humanities.
+- Welcome to the site of a Logist who is studying and teaching in the area of Logic and Language at the Philosophy Department of the Faculty of Humanities and at the ILLC.
 My work is concerned with the situated and public nature of meaning, my generic interests include belief, indexicality, and satisfaction, and my specific interests include intentionality, quantification and discourse.

-- I was the chair of the Standing Committee of the European Summer School in Logic, Language and Information (ESSLLI), and the ILLC representative in the European Network of the Philosophy of Language and Mind (PLM).
+- I was the chair of the Standing Committee of the European Summer School in Logic, Language and Information (ESSLLI) for ten years, and am now the Amsterdam representative in the European Network of the Philosophy of Language and Mind (PLM).

 (ed.
 Maria Aloni and Paul Dekker) Appeared in the series Cambridge Handbooks in Language and Linguistics.
 (Wtih validating index.)